-You are to write a one-page critique of the selected paper one week before the presentation date.
+You are to write a one-page critique of the selected paper and hand it in the lecture before your presentation date.
 We will photocopy that critique and give it to other students on the class before the paper presentation, so that they can read it and be prepared for a smart discussion.

 Your critique should contain two parts: first, a summary in your own words of the technical, scientific contribution of the paper; and second, your own view of the positive and negative aspects of the work (e.g., is there an error in the paper?, did the author(s) not consider technically relevant items?, is the argument incorrect or incomplete?, what would be interesting future research that could be done to continue this paper?).

-thorough assessment of the research you are presenting.
-Your summary
+assessment of the research you are presenting.
+Your summary should not

-should not just paraphrase the abstract, but rather give your view of the
+just paraphrase the abstract, but rather give your view of the actual research

 Guidelines for Paper Presentations